cncf/landscapeapp/README.md

 3. For LF projects, I'll set you up in Netlify to build on every commit.
 Build command is `npm install -g npm && npm ci && npm run build` and publish directory is `dist`.
 Environment variables that need to be set are `CRUNCHBASE_KEY`, `GITHUB_KEY`, and `TWITTER_KEYS`.
 I recommend these notifications:
 ![image](https://user-images.githubusercontent.com/3083270/62425480-87c36000-b6a8-11e9-9882-e84c4e2cdfb4.png)
 5. Edit `settings.yml` and `landscape.yml` for your topic.
-6. [Generate](https://ventipix.com/designer-qr-code-generator.php) a QR code, setting colors to black and embedding the LF Landscape [icon](https://github.com/lf-edge/artwork/blob/master/lfedge-landscape/icon/color/lfedge-landscape-icon-color.png).
-Save as SVG and overwrite images/qr.svg with it.
-Note if you are having trouble with the SVG being generated being valid, save as an EPS file and convert to an SVG.
+6. [Generate](https://ventipix.com/designer-qr-code-generator.php) a QR code, setting colors to black.
+Save as EPS, convert to SVG using cloudconvert.com and overwrite images/qr.svg with the SVG (the SVGs it generates have invalid headers).
+7. Run `y reset-tweet-count` to start the count of tweets mentioning your landscape at zero.

 ## API Keys